pftiller/color-blocks/README.md

 ### Here is an example of what your application should look like after Night 2

 ![Here is an example of what your application should look like after night 2](http://i.imgur.com/ChOIEjW.png)

+## Hard Mode
+Make it so that when you click on one of the color blocks, it deletes that block, and then updates the color count.